The Main Differences Between Robo-Advisors Span Fees, Investment Style, and Services

 The typical phone contact hours range from Monday through Friday business hours to 24/7 phone access for FidelityGo.

-Betterment is really making waves in terms of the differences between robo-advisors, by rolling out a new system that allows users to pay for the amount of human intervention they want in their investments.
+Betterment is really making waves by rolling out a new system that allows users to pay for the amount of human intervention they want in their investments.
 Betterment also allows all users to text human financial planners!

 Regardless, all robo-advisors thus far have offered the option to contact a human, whether by phone, email, or chat, if you need assistance with the platform itself.

-The differences among robo-advisors are never more clear than when we look at costs.
-Many investors are excited to hear that there are extremely low-fee or free robo-advisors available; still others might be happy to know that even for the more “expensive” robo-advisors, the savings garnered by not having to pay higher financial planners fees, make robo-advisors well worth it.
+Many investors are excited to hear that there are extremely low-fee or free robo-advisors available.
+Others might be happy to know that even for the more “expensive” firms, the savings garnered by not having to pay higher financial planners fees, make robo-advisors well worth it.